-Microsoft Azure AD is Microsoft’s flagship cloud identity service.
+Microsoft Azure Active Directory is Microsoft’s flagship cloud identity service.
 Azure Active Directory (Azure AD) helps developers manage user identities and create intelligence-driven access policies to secure the resources mobile apps need to function.

 This Knowledge Base article provides step by step instructions for using Appdome to add Azure AD SSO to any Android and iOS mobile app.